christophrumpel/christophrumpel.github.io/_posts/2014-07-12-podcasts-a-developers-best-friend.md

 ###Laravel.io(English)

-Since I am a huge fan of the [Laravel PHP Framework](http://laravel.com/), I love to hear about all the stuff regarding it.
+Since I am a huge fan of the [Laravel PHP Framework](http://laravel.com/), I love to hear everything to do with it.
 Shawn McCool is the man behind [Laravel.io](http://laravel.io) and the host of its podcast.
 He always has great guests like the creator of Laravel or some of its awesome contributors.
-So if you are working with Laravel check this out!
+So if you are working with Laravel, check it out!

 <small>Twitter: [https://twitter.com/LaravelIO](https://twitter.com/LaravelIO)<br />
 Website: [http://www.buzzsprout.com/11908](http://www.buzzsprout.com/11908)</small>